nystudio107/retour/README.md

 In addition to supporting traditional exact and RegEx matching of URL patterns, Retour also has a Retour Redirect FieldType that you can add to your entries.
 This allows you to have dynamic entry redirects that have access to the data in your entries when matching URL patterns.

+Retour will also automatically create a redirect for you if you change an entry's slug.

 Retour is written to be performant.
 There is no impact on your website's performance until a 404 exception happens; and even then the resulting matching happens with minimal impact.

 Don't just rebuild a website.
 Transition it with Retour.